Conditions for Sustainable Competitive Advantage

 Competitive advantage occurs when a firm is using a strategy that is currently not being currently implemented by any of its present and potential competitors.
-Sustainable competitive advantage continues to exist after the efforts by competitors to copy tat advantage continues to exist after the efforts by competitors to copy that competitive advantage have ceased.
+Sustainable competitive advantage continues to exist after the efforts by competitors to copy that advantage continues to exist after the efforts by competitors to copy that competitive advantage have ceased.
 That means, the inability of competitors to copy the strategy makes for a sustainable competitive advantage.
+Achieving sustainable competitive advantage is critical for companies since it is the only way to be successful in business.
+With a sustainable competitive advantage, businesses may expect higher employee retention, higher product margins, more sales and a stronger focus on the company as compared to their competitors.
 It is difficult to sustain a significant competitive advantage over a time without periodically revisiting the firm’s identity and purpose.
 For instance, reducing costs is not a true strategy because it simply provides a breathing space for the organization to formulate an appropriate strategy.
 The length of time over which a firm can maintain its competitive advantage is dependent on: –

 • Replicability: how easy it is for the competitors to duplicate it.